Alexander-Nasuta/manta/README.md

     # you can use the following method to render the video
     # there is a variety of methods to render the videos
     # in my opinion this more convenient than using the command line
-    MyIntroSlide.render_video_medium()
+    MyMinimalExampleSlide.show_last_frame()
 ```

-A brief presentation showcasing Mantas Key-Features is available in its documentation
+A brief presentation showcasing Mantas Key-Features is available in its documentation in the **Usage** section.

 ## Documentation